Table of Contents

 If you haven’t started in August or September, this is the right time to start planning your GivingTuesday campaign.

-- Increase your resources – time, money, staff.
+• Increase your resources – time, money, and staff.

-- Decide on internal communication methods – the joint action of the team and communication within and the organisation of the team are essential.
+• Decide on internal communication methods – the joint action of the team and communication within the team’s organisation are essential.

 “Success is where preparation and opportunities meet.”

 Before you start the fundraising activities, the preparation must take up most of your time.
-Carefully assemble your call for fundraising – clearly communicate what you want to achieve with this GivingTuesday and why it is important.
+Carefully assemble your call for fundraising – communicate what you want to achieve with this GivingTuesday and why it is essential.

-- Identify community partners, corporate sponsors and/or large donors who can promote and match donations.
+• Identify community partners, corporate sponsors and large donors who can promote and match donations.

-- Start promoting your campaign at least 2-3 weeks before #GivingTuesday.
+• Start promoting your best Giving Tuesday campaign ideas at least 2-3 weeks before #GivingTuesday.

-- With the help of content and images that you have already created for this purpose, promote all your social media channels.
+• Promote all your social media channels with the help of content and images you have already created for this purpose.

 This is the basic process your non-profit organisation can follow to conduct a fundraising campaign for GivingTuesday.
 If you are interested in more specific ideas for GivingTuesday, continue reading.